 8. Stroll Around the Jewish Quarter

-Head though the “Mellah” or Jewish Quarter to the Jewish Cemetery (entrance fee: 10 Dhs/person) to see the rows of whitewashed above-ground graves.
+Head through the “Mellah” or Jewish Quarter to the Jewish Cemetery (entrance fee: 10 Dhs/person) to see the rows of whitewashed above-ground graves.
 You can also catch a few of the cemetery from above on the roof of the Synagogue Ibn Danan (entrance fee: 20 Dhs/person).

 Cross the street to see the Bab Lamar gate at the entrance to Alaouites Garden.
 Don’t spend too much time here, it is less of a garden and more of a public toilet.
-A more impressive park in the area is Jardin Jnan Sbil where you’ll find cobblestone foot paths through lush greenery, and even a small lake offering beautiful reflections on clear, sunny days.
+A more impressive park in the area is Jardin Jnan Sbil where you’ll find cobblestone footpaths through lush greenery, and even a small lake offering beautiful reflections on clear, sunny days.